PennLINC/qsirecon/docs/input_data.rst

 =================================

 To use minimally preprocessed dMRI data from HCP-YA specify ``--input-type hcpya``.
 The included FNIRT transforms are usable directly.
-NOTE: this does not work yet.
+Please note that if you have the HCPYA dataset from datalad (https://github.com/datalad-datasets/human-connectome-project-openaccess) then you should ``datalad get`` relevant subject data before running QSIRecon, and be mindful about how you mount the directory in Docker/Apptainer.

 .. _anat_reqs: